 What the gap objection misses

 The cosmological argument does not appeal to a gap in scientific knowledge.
 It appeals to a feature of reality that science itself cannot escape: contingency.
 The universe exists.
 It need not have existed.
 Every scientific explanation of any feature of the universe presupposes the existence of the universe in which that feature occurs.
-Science cannot explain why there is something rather than nothing — not because we haven’t tried hard enough, but because the existence of anything at all is prior to the domain science investigates.
-This is not a gap in scientific knowledge.
-It is the boundary condition of all scientific knowledge.
+Science cannot explain why there is something rather than nothing, not because we haven’t tried hard enough, but because the existence of anything at all is prior to the domain science investigates.
+This is a boundary condition of all scientific knowledge, rather than a gap in scientific knowledge.

 The fine-tuning argument similarly does not say “we can’t explain why the constants have these values, so it must be God.”
-It makes a probabilistic argument: the specific values required for any complex chemistry — let alone life — are vanishingly unlikely under any distribution of possible universes we can formulate, and the best explanation of this precision is that it is the product of intelligence.
+It makes a probabilistic argument: the specific values required for any complex chemistry (let alone life) are vanishingly unlikely under any distribution of possible universes we can formulate, and the best explanation of this precision is that it is the product of intelligence.
 Whether the argument succeeds can be debated.
-But it is not a God-of-the-gaps argument.
-It is an inference to the best explanation from a feature of reality that is fully acknowledged by physics.
+It is an inference to the best explanation from a feature of reality that is fully acknowledged by physics, rather than from ignorance.

 The distinction that matters

 An analogy: if someone asks why the rules of chess are as they are rather than otherwise, no amount of further chess analysis will answer the question.
 The question is about the conditions that make chess possible, not about events within chess.
-Similarly, asking why the physical constants are as they are, or why the universe exists at all, is asking a question about the conditions that make science possible — not a question science can answer from inside its own domain.
+Similarly, asking why the physical constants are as they are, or why the universe exists at all, is asking a question about the conditions that make science possible, rather than a question science can answer from inside its own domain.

 A response to the multiverse reply

 The “gaps” framing gets its rhetorical force from an implicit assumption: that arguments for God always and only appear where knowledge runs out, retreating as knowledge advances.
-But examine the actual form of the cosmological, fine-tuning, consciousness, and moral arguments.
+Examine the actual form of the cosmological, fine-tuning, consciousness, and moral arguments.
 None of them are arguments from ignorance.
-They are arguments from what is known — from the fact that the universe began, from the precise values of its constants, from the existence of inner experience, from the objectivity of moral obligation.
-These are not gaps in the map.
-They are features of the landscape.
+They are arguments from what is known: from the fact that the universe began, from the precise values of its constants, from the existence of inner experience, from the objectivity of moral obligation.
+These are features of the landscape, rather than gaps in the map.
 The cosmological argument does not invoke God because we don’t know what preceded the Big Bang.
 It invokes God because everything that has been examined as a candidate prior cause fails, and the logical requirements of a first cause match the traditional description of God.
-Calling this a “God of the gaps” is not a refutation.
+Calling this a “God of the gaps” is something other than a refutation.
 It is a categorisation that avoids the argument by filing it in the wrong drawer.